The Old Windmill, Brisbane: Description

 From the second floor to the underside of the cantilevered balcony the walls are English bond clay brick except for a segment on part of the third floor (at about 10,500 to 13,000 mm above ground) where the outer half of the wall is stone with brick inside.
 Some random stones run the full width of the wall here.
 Six narrow, regularly spaced windows open out of this wall segment.
 There are low rise brick arches above them and timber middle and inner lintels.
 In the brick above this segment, on the inside, there are curved hardwood plates (these appear to be the remains of the windmill's curb support, curb and cap frame cut down by Andrew Petrie in 1861 to provide clearance for the stairway).
-These timbers appear to have been locally sourced and comprise grey ironbark and spotted gum and yellow wood (Eucalyptus siderophloia, Eucalyptus maculata and Flindersia xanthoxya).
+These timbers appear to have been locally sourced and comprise grey ironbark and spotted gum and yellow wood (Eucalyptus siderophloia, Eucalyptus maculata and Flindersia xanthoxyla].

 The entire exterior surface is rendered in a mock ashlar finish (substantially renewed in 1988).
 However the brick section was not first rendered until the 1880s and the stone plinth not until circa 1900.
 A lip is created in the render surface at the first floor or reefing stage level.
 Above, below and around the upper ring of windows the render finish follows the simple stone frame.
 A single-level observation house and platform surmount the tower with a riveted copper time ball and painted hardwood mast projecting above it.

 On the windmill tower's interior the single volume spaces of each floor are punctuated by the hexagonal stair which connects the ground with the observatory house.
 The ground floor is a concrete slab while the upper floors are timber-framed with timber floor boards of hoop pine (Araucaria cunninghamii).
 The stair winds around a central newel and is lined with tongue-and-groove vertical boards.
 The treads were strengthened and protected from further wear during the 1988 conservation work.
 The bottom of the stair posts are founded in the ground floor concrete slab.
 The stair timbers are largely red cedar (Toona australis), expect for the boarding, which is hoop pine.